 Now the spirits began to visit their respective relatives and friends again.
-Now came again a female to me, pressing my face with her hands with intense affection.
+Now came again female to me, pressing my face with her hands with intense affection.
 I asked, who is this?
 She replied distinctly, "Eliza!"
 I knew then that it was my wife.
-She then placed her forehead affectionately against mine, and placing her hands with equal affection on each side of my face, kissed me six times.
+She then placed her forehead affectionate; against mine, and placing her hands with equal affection on each side of my face, kissed me all times.
 Oh, how affectionate! how real!
-I said, "Eliza, I am glad you are with me; are you not often with me?"
-She said, "I am always with
+I said "Eliza, I am glad you are with me; are you no: often with me?"
+She said, "I am siways will

-Next came a spirit with larger hands, laying them palpably and affectionately on my head, and as he laid his hands on my head, he exclaimed, "Brother!"
+Next came a spirit with larger hands, laving then palpably and affectionately on my head, and as he laid his hands on my head he exclaimed "Br ther!"
 Who, I inquired is this?
-He replied instantly, "Alfred."
+He replied in stantly, "Alfred."
 I then knew it was Alfred Mann!
-He was so much affected at meeting me, that he could not say more.
+He was so much affected at meeting me that he could not say more.

-Now came another spirit, and with a large hand pressed me on my head, and with a venerable and affectionate emphasis also exclaimed, "Brother!"
-"Who is this?"
+Now came another spirit, and with a large hand pressed me on my head, and with a venerable and affectionate emphasis also exclaimed, "Brother "Who is this?"
 I inquired.
-"Parker," was the reply.
-I remarked, "I am very glad to meet you Bro.
+"Parker." was in reply.
+I remarked, "I am very glad to meet y" Bro.
 Parker.
-What word shall I take to Bro. and Sister Fisher for you?"
-"Tell them." he said, " We will do all for them we can."
-I understood this significant reply.
-It was the language that would identify him, both with myself and them; because it was the reply he would frequently make through Mrs. Fisher herself, when she was receiving counts nications from him.
+What word shall I take to Bro. at Sister Fisher for you?"
+"Tell them," he mid, " v will do all for them we can."
+I understood " significant reply.
+It was the language that wo. identify him, both with myself and them; becauit was the reply he would frequently make throat Mrs. Fisher herself, when she was receiving court nications from him.

-The seance now closed by Nimwakee bidding all good bye.
-The third seance came off with similar demonstrations-varying, it is true, in some feature, but equally wonderful in the manifestations.
-Among the most remarkable to me was the ponderous force with which Osceola, the Florida Indian Chief bounded on the floor, complimenting the circle as a good circle, in broken English, and calling for music from a violinist in the room, who played while he danced.
-Also there came a major, and with bones beat inimitable time !
-The little Sviss gave music also as before; spirits appeared, talking with their friends, etc. An interesting incident was witnessed of several little Indians coming and runing over the room, talking to each other in their native Indian dialect.
-This seance new closed; and after an interval of one day, another was given
+The seance now closed by Nimwakee hidding : good bye.
+The third seance came off with sin... demonstrations-varying it is true, in some featubut equally wonderful in the manifestations.
+Am. the most remarkable to me was the ponderous in with which Osceola, the Florida Indian Ca. bounded on the floor, complimenting the circ. a good circle, in broken English, and called music from a violinist in the room, who put while he danced.
+Also there came a major, a with bones beat inimitable time!
+The little is gave music also as before; spirits appeared, inc. with their friends, etc. An interesting incident v witnessed of several little Indisus coming and ". ning over the room, talking to each other in the native Indian dislect.
+This seance now closed. :: after an interval of one day, another was pri-This requires a brief description.

-This requires a brief description.
-Medium and circle being respectively located, the manifestations again began by the loud slaps the Indian Nimwakee gave the medium on the shoulders as before, he came around the room, putting his hands on the head of each, and talking to then, asking about their health, etc. Again came the minstrel, and again poured forth her beautiful strains of music upon our ears.
-Several spirits appeared among them were my wife and my brother-in-law, already mentioned.
-The former came as before announcing her name, and kissing me twice.
-The exclaiming, " Brother !"
-I inquired as before, hi name, and I hourd him distinctly pronounce "Alfred."
-I asked him what I should say to hi brothers and sisters for him.
-He replied, "Tel them I am often with them, and that they shall hear from me again soon."
-Other incidents occurre but I cannot go into farther details now.
-I mus now present some arguments in support of th reality of what I have given.
+Medium and circle being respectively located.

+manifestations again began by the loud slaps Indian Nimwakee gave the medium on the should as before, he came around the room, putting hands on the head of each, and talking to the asking about their health, etc. Again came : minstrel, and again poured forth her beautiful stra of music upon our ears.
+Several spirits appear among them were my wife and my brother-inalready mentioned.
+The former came as beiannouncing her name, and kissing me twice. hatter came and pressed his hands on my head, are exclaiming, "Brother!"
+I inquired as before name, and I hourd him distinctly proport "Alfred."
+I saked him what I should say to brothers and sisters for him.
+He replied, " them I am often with them, and that they bear from me again soon."
+Other incidents occur but I cannot go into farther details now.
+I m new present some arguments in support of reality of what I have given.